timpokorny/timpokorny.github.io/jekyll/documentation/guides/vbs.md

 <div class="alert info">
 	<p><b>32/64-bit Mode</b><br/>
 	VBS runs in both 32 and 64-bit mode.
-Ensure you get the version of Portico that is appropriate to the version of VBS you intend to use.</p>
+Ensure you download the appropriate Portico installer to match the version of VBS you intend to use.</p>
 </div>

 Configuring VBS for Portico
 ============================
-Setting up any application to use the HLA is rarely a simple process, however once you know the major moving parts you need to worry about, getting VBS working with Portico is mercifully straightforward.
+Setting up any application to use the HLA is rarely a simple process.
+However, once you know the major moving parts, getting VBS working with Portico is mercifully straightforward.

 The major steps are:

   1. Set your `RTI_HOME` environment variable
   2. Set your `PATH` environment variable
-  3. Turn on the LVC Game HLA plugin in `vbsClient.config`
+  3. Turn the LVC Game HLA plugin on inside `vbsClient.config`
   4. Edit the `HLA.config` file
   5. Replace LVC Game's default `RTI.rid` file